 She warned me against using the nipple shield as it would “interfere with letdown and stimulation”.
 I will take that risk because right then I didn’t know how I would be able to continue breastfeeding with the amount of irritation my nipples had.

-It made a world of difference.
+The nipple shield made a world of difference.
 I would continue to use this nipple shield for the next 1-2 weeks off and on until I could tolerate feeding without it.
 I had no adverse effects toward my letdown or milk supply using it.

 Some of you may have an easier time and some more difficult.
 My story is to give you an idea of what you may expect and some insight to help you get through it.